omicto/proyecto_mates/README.md

-# proyecto_mates
+# MST of a graph using Prim's algorithm.
 Determine the Minimum Spanning Tree of a graph using Prim's algorithm.
-Made for a boring class.
+Made for an Introductory Discrete Math class.

 ## Usage
 1. Double click to add nodes